 Biscuit & Brew Tea House says this tea is great for cold brewing, so we tried that, too.
 It’s lighter on the rose, has an interesting velvety and sugary touch and sencha is much more noticeable than when using the regular brewing method.
 It also has a greener and more appealing colour and a very long aftertaste.

 Watermelon sugar would be a good tea for tea drinkers that like rose teas but prefer lighter flavours.
-It's not a black tea, it's not a green tea, it's not a , and it's not a sweet tea.
-It's light and refreshing tea with hints of rose that's best served over ice or cold-brewed.
+It’s not a black tea, it’s not a green tea, it’s not a fruit tea, and it’s not a sweet tea.
+It’s light and refreshing tea with hints of rose that’s best served over ice or cold-brewed.

 Tea Recap

-Water or ?
+Water or Milk?
 Water

 Day or night?
 Day

-Hot or ?
+Hot or Iced?
 Iced or cold-brewed.

 Sweetened or Pure?
 Pure or with a teaspoon of honey.